HLussiatti/SalaryForecast/README.md

 # <h3 id="5"> **3.2.
 Performance Comparison (Train vs Test)**</h3>

 **Key Observations:**
-- Linear Regression performs the worst across all metrics, which is expected given the complexity of the data.
+- Linear Regression performs worst across all metrics, which is expected given the complexity of the data.
 - The gap between Train R² and Test R² for XGBoost is not excessively large, but it does suggest some degree of overfitting.
 However, the Test R² (0.9058) is still quite high, indicating that the model generalizes well.

 <div align="center">